Easy-Level Events

 Easy group music-making with a festive flavour.
 Aimed primarily at players of Grade 1 – Grade 3 standard.
 Find out more

 For all workshops, players will require their own instrument and should bring a music stand if possible.
-Places are limited, so please book well in advance.
+Advance booking is essential.

 Do I get music in advance?